ardittristan/HookMacros/README.md

 # VTT Hook Macros

-This Module allows you to have macros run when hooks broadcast.
+*Advanced Scripting Module*

+This module allows you to set macros to run when a particular Hook is sent by Foundry VTT.
+The hook that acts as a trigger and which macro to use can be configured using a Journal Entry.

 ## Installation